msegvich/pks-workshop/IntroductoryWorkshop/README.md

 For reference, here are some other ways to install, https://kubernetes.io/docs/tasks/tools/install-kubectl

 ### 2. Cluster Access and Validation

+#### ssh Into the Jumpbox

+There are few ways to do this.
+If you have ssh locally you can access the jumpbox through that method.
+Ensure your private key has no file extension and has read-only permissions (400).

+<pre> ssh -i path_to_cert user#@jumpbox.aws.pcfapps.org -p 2222 </pre>

+Otherwise you can you can use Chrome's [Secure Shell](https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en).

 #### Get Cluster Credentials
 You will need to retrieve the cluster credentials from PKS.
 First login using the the PKS credentials that were provided to you for this lab exercise.